 How do you start building a tiny house?
 Ideally, by building a few other things first.
-Continuing our series of excerpts and related stories from her new memoir, The Big Tiny, Dee Williams shares some of her own tiny house building process.
+Continuing our series of excerpts from her new memoir, The Big Tiny, Dee Williams shares some of her own tiny house building process:

 “A few days ago, I spent almost an hour trying to recondition an oscillating fan that I found in a junk pile.
 I’m not certain, but I think the reason it was tossed out was because it had a frightening wad of human hair wrapped around the spindle where the fan blades connect to the motor.
 It was disgusting and curious, and exactly the sort of thing you find on junk day in Olympia.